Space weathering: Space weathering on Mercury

 The environment on Mercury also differs substantially from the Moon.
 For one thing, it is significantly hotter in the day (diurnal surface temperature ~100 °C for the Moon, ~425 °C on Mercury) and colder at night, which may alter the products of space weathering.
-In addition, because of its location in the Solar System, Mercury is also subjected to a slightly larger flux of micrometeorites that impact at much higher velocities than the Moon.
-These factors combine to make Mercury much more efficient than the Moon at creating both melt and vapor.
-Per unit area, impacts on Mercury are expected to produce 13.5x the melt and 19.5x the vapor than is produced on the Moon.
+In addition, because of its location in the Solar System, Mercury is subjected to a slightly larger flux of micrometeorites that impact at much higher velocities than the Moon.
+These factors combine to make Mercury much more efficient at creating melt and vapor than the Moon.
+Per unit area, impacts on Mercury are expected to produce 13.5x the melt and 19.5x the vapor produced on the Moon.
 Agglutinitic glass-like deposits and vapor-deposited coatings should be created significantly faster and more efficiently on Mercury than on the Moon.

-The UV/Vis spectrum of Mercury, as observed telescopically from Earth, is roughly linear, with a red slope.
+The UV/Vis spectrum of Mercury observed telescopically from Earth, is roughly linear, with a red slope.
 There are no absorption bands related to Fe-bearing minerals, such as pyroxene.
 This means that either there is no iron on the surface of Mercury, or else the iron in the Fe-bearing minerals has been weathered to nanophase iron.
 A weathered surface would then explain the reddened slope.